joewdavies/awesome-frontend-gis/README.md

 - [ClimateArchive](https://climatearchive.org/) - An interactive visualisation of climate model data across time and space.
 - [Old Maps Online](https://www.oldmapsonline.org/) - Browse historical places and search for old maps with timeline.
 - [chronotrains](https://www.chronotrains.com) - Where can you go by train in 8h?
-- [Castlemap](https://thecastlemap.com/) - The world's 2,400 great castles on one night map, built from Wikidata.
+- [Castlemap](https://thecastlemap.com/) - The world's 7,044 great castles, fortresses and palaces on one night map, built from Wikidata.
 - [Europe Beach Map](https://europebeachmap.com/) - Every notable European beach on one map, with sea temperature, sand and best season for each.
 - [Detourmap](https://detourmap.com/) - 70,343 places worth a detour — ruins, caves, waterfalls, castles and ghost towns — on one world map, built from Wikidata.